jpasilan/ansible-wireguard/README.md

 # Usage

-Run first the playbook for the WireGuard server, like so:
+Install first the WireGuard VPN server running the playbook like so:

 `ansible-playbook wg-server-playbook.yml`